 The BrushBelt system requires no maintenance and has a wear life designed to match the wear life of the other wear components.
 Since operations vary, as do soils and field content, it is recommended to replace the BrushBelt after noticeable wear or decreased performance.

 Changing the belt is easy.
 One latch removes the meter over the trench delivery system.
 Grab the cartridge by the grip and pull toward the body, releasing it from the electric motor fitting.
 Lift the trench delivery system up and remove the sensor wiring harness to completely pull the cartridge out of the row-unit.

 There are two plastic covers that snap off to uncover the belt; remove the covers and then twist the circular spring-tensioner dial with the yellow arrow on it to release the tension on the springs.
 Once tension has been removed, pull the belt out.
 It is also recommended to change the stainless-steel wear strip at this time as well, which also slides right out of place without the use of tools.

 NOTE: It is recommended to use a talc/graphite mixture with ExactEmerge.
 Best results have been 80 percent talc and 20 percent graphite.
-For certain regions and territories talc and talc/graphite mixes are restricted from use, in this case use wax-based fluency agent.
+For certain regions and territories, talc and talc/graphite mixes are restricted from use; in this case, use a wax-based fluency agent.

 Monitor and document key performance indicators in high-definition map layers and dashboard tiles such as: